csci1710/forge-documentation/forge-docs-book/src/getting-started/installation.md

 Note the `./` in the `install` command!
 If you write `raco pkg install forge froglet`, that will install both from the package server instead of your local directory.
 Adding prefix `./` tells `raco` that you're talking about folders instead.
 It's also important to have both `./forge` and `./froglet` in the single command; they depend on each other, so leaving one out will cause `raco` to "helpfully" install it from the package server, not your local drive.
 ~~~

+### Installing from Racket's Package Servers

+For the standard package-server installation, after installing Racket, run `raco pkg install forge froglet` from your command line.
+Alternatively, you can run Racket's IDE, DrRacket, and navigate to _File > Install Package_.
+Type `forge` as the package name and choose **Install**, then do the same for `froglet`

+If the package is already installed, you'll see an **Update** button instead of an **Install** button.

+#### Forge Version

+When you run a Forge file (via `racket <filename>` at the command line), you'll be told the _Forge version_ you're running.
+This is important information to include with questions, etc. If you're taking a class that uses Forge, you can expect a few Forge updates throughout the semester---*please keep Forge updated!*

 ## Installing VSCode Extension for Forge

 To get Forge's VSCode extension, open VSCode and click the Extensions button on the sidebar: